PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/EC2.md

     - Roles are contolled by Policies
     - You can change a policy on a role and it will take immediate effect.
     - You can attach/detach roles to a running EC2 instance without stopping or terminating the EC2 instance.

+## Volumes
+    - Boot Volumes can be encrypted using Operating System level tools such as Windows Bitlocker
+    - Boot Volumes can also be encrypted by:
+      1) Take a snapshot, 2) Copy the snapshot with encryption, 3) Make an AMI from the encrypted snapshot, 4) Deploy a new instance from the new AMI.
+    - You can encrypt additional attahced volumes using the AWS Console, CLI or API.

+## Databases 101
+    - RDS is used for OLTP
+    - Redshift is used for OLAP
+    - DynamoDb is a NoSQL DB.
+    - Elasticache is a AWS's caching service as a Managed Service.

+## RDS
+    - RDS is used for OLTP
+    - RDS offerings are SQL Server, MySql, MariaDb, Postgres, Oracle and Aurora.
+    - RDS Multi AZ is used for Disaster Recovery
+    - RDS Read Replicas are used for scaling of read-only capacity, not DR.
+    - To use Read Replicas, you must have backups enabled.
+    - Up to 5 Read Replicas of a DB can be created.
+    - Each Read Replica has its own DNS entry.
+    - You can create Read replicas multi-az databases.
+    - Each read replica can have multi-az enabled.
+    - A Read replica can be promoted to its own database.
+    - You can have a read replica instance in a second region for MariaDB and MySql.

+## Elasticache
+    - Used if your DB is under stress.
+    - MemcacheD or Redis.
+    - MemcacheD is used for simple object caching
+    - MemcacheD is used if you want a simple caching solution.
+    - MemcacheD scales out horizontally.
+    - Redis uses advanced datatypes such as Set, Lists, Hashes.
+    - Redis is used for ranking and leaderboard applications.
+    - Redis has data persistence.
+    - Redis support multi az.
+    - Redis has pub/sub capabilities.